 Author: Beth Pickens

-Summary: If you are an artist, you need to make your art.
+Summary: If you are an artist, you must make your art.
 That’s not an overstatement—it’s a fact; if you stop doing your creative work, your quality of life is diminished.
 But what do you do when life gets in the way?
 In this down-to-earth handbook, experienced artist coach Beth Pickens offers practical advice for developing a lasting and meaningful artistic practice in the face of life’s inevitable obstacles and distractions.
-This thoughtful volume suggests creative ways to address the challenges all artists must overcome—from making decisions about time, money, and education, to grappling with isolation, fear, and anxiety.
-No matter where you are in your art-making journey, this book will motivate and inspire you.
+This thoughtful volume suggests creative ways to address all artists’ challenges—from making decisions about time, money, and education to grappling with isolation, fear, and anxiety.
+This book will motivate and inspire you no matter where you are in your art-making journey.
 Because not only do you need your art—the world needs it, too.

 Author: Katie Ward

-Summary: Each chapter of Katie Ward’s novel immerses readers into the intimate tales behind the creation of seven portraits by artists, ranging from Simone Martini to Pieter Janssens Elinga to a Flickr photographer.
-In gorgeous prose, Ward explores our points of connection, our relationship to art, the history of women, and the importance of reading.
+Summary: Each chapter of Katie Ward’s novel immerses readers in the intimate tales behind the creation of seven portraits by artists, ranging from Simone Martini to Pieter Janssens Elinga to a Flickr photographer.
+In gorgeous prose, Ward explores our connection points, relationship to art, the history of women, and the importance of reading.
 Dazzlingly inventive, this is “a fascinating testament to the universal themes of art and literature and the spirit of femininity.”

 Author: Jennifer Murphy